The threat actor also vows to leak 200 million Indonesian citizenship data soon.

 Someone is selling almost 13 million user accounts belonging to #Bukalapak, one of the largest e-commerce companies in #Indonesia.
 The database is from 2017 and apparently, Bukalapak acknowledged the hack on 12 April 2019.
 To be on the safe side change your passwords. pic.twitter.com/AI5Ryjkomi

-Nevertheless, one after another data breach should come as a massive blow to Indonesians especially authorities responsible to protect such sensitive data.
+Nevertheless, one after another data breaches should come as a massive blow to Indonesians especially authorities responsible to protect such sensitive data.